 In this section, we’ll cover which tools to use and when.
 These tools ensure your program is thoughtfully designed to be as safe as necessary according to your site and location, with clear informative communication and processes between management, staff and parents.

 These tools will reflect the values of your organization.
-They offer clear direction and a process of accountability for responding to safety concerns or hazards that show up in play or on a site, through the changing seasons.
+These tools offer accountability for responding to safety concerns or hazards that show up in play through the changing seasons.